ROCm/HIP/docs/how-to/hip_runtime_api/memory_management.rst

 Memory allocation
 ================================================================================

-The following API calls with result in these allocations:
+The API calls and the resulting allocations are listed here:

 .. list-table:: Memory coherence control
     :header-rows: 1